TACOformer:Token-channel compounded Cross Attention for Multimodal Emotion Recognition: Experiments

 To verify the effectiveness of our proposed model, we compare it with the following models on the emotion recognition task. \begin{itemize}

 \item ECLGCNN\cite{yin2021eeg}: it extract entropy features from segmented data, then utilize LSTM and graph convolution neural network as classification model. \item 3DFR-DFCN\cite{9321553}: it extracts kurtosis, power, differential entropy from EEG signals in different frequency bands, then rearrange features to get a 3d representation.
 Then a fully convolution neural network is utilized to process features, a regularization term is used to minimize spectral norm of weight matrices. \item FLDNET\cite{9314183}: it utilizes LSTM to construct a hierarchical network to learn features at different granularity.
 Then 1d convolution and Softmax are used as decision layer to get output. \item DCCA\cite{liu2021comparing}: it extracts features in frequency and time-frequency domain from EEG, ECG and PPS.
-Embeddings from two modalities are fused by weighted summation based on attention scalars. \end{itemize}
+Embeddings from two modalities are fused by weighted summation based on attention scalars. \item GA-MLP\cite{9588702}: it extracts power spectral density features from EEG as input to MLP model.
+Then genetic algorithm optimized the model configurations. \end{itemize}